evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 For hop-by-hop and destination options headers, when required multiple PadN options were used in order to bypass some Linux kernels that consider a PadN larger than 8 bytes is an attack, see section 5.3 of {{?BCP220}}, even if multiple PadN options violates section 2.1.9.5 of {{?RFC4942}}.

-Next phases will also include packets without UDP/TCP transport header but with Next-Header being:
+In addition to the above extension headers, other probes were sent with next header field of IPv6 header set to:

-- 59, "no next header" see section 4.7 of {{!RFC8200}};
+- 59, which is "no next header", especially whether extra octets after the no next header as section 4.7 {{!RFC8200}} requires that "those octets must be ignored and passed on unchanged if the packet is forwarded";

-- 143, "ethernet" see section 4.9 of {{!RFC8986}}.
+- 143, which is Ethernet payload (see section 10.1 of {{?RFC8986}}).

 ### Drop attribution to AS